 - Mooresville Tribune: Road to Improvement: Town, DOT update residents on future projects

 - The Charlotte Observer: Lake Norman road widening could present a dangerous traffic mess, church says

 - End construction – 2020

 It is estimated that more than 55 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $5,200,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.